Last updated and effective: February 2024

 How we collect data above explained the different ways we might obtain or receive data.
 Some of that data may be personal data, so please read below to understand the different types we may collect about you.
 Of course, the types of personal data we collect will depend on how you interact with us.

-Personal data, or personal information, means any information about an individual, which can be used to identify that person.
-It does not include data where the identity has been removed (anonymous data).
+Personal data, or personal information, means any information about an individual that can be used to identify the individual.
+It does not include data or information that cannot be used to identify, or be linked to, any particular individual.

 We collect a variety of personal information about our guests, customers and visitors to our website.
 As our website is not intended for children, we do not knowingly collect data relating to children.